Strategies for Boosting Your Digital Marketing Campaigns

 And this is for a simple reason—Zapier’s SEO campaign is pure genius (to gain organic traffic), and we say this because of the following:

 • It’s cannibalizing the keyword rankings of all SaaS brands because its USP is an automated workflow tool that connects multiple SaaS businesses.
+(Note: understanding how keyword cannibalization impacts rankings can help improve the organic visibility of your own content.)

 • It pitches products through the “backdoor,” as SEO experts call it, by showcasing possible automation you can do with the app (this also helps them gather keyword mentions).